xazi99/Intro-HTML-CSS/README.md

 REACT.JS
 INTRO
 Software Development Roadmap(SDR)- hsa been disigned to ensure that you have skills,and knowledge to understand, implement and solve basic and advanced full-stack web development bisiness needs.
 React- is a javascript frontend javascript framework, it is a tool used to build User Interface Components.
+It creates a vitual DOM in the memory where it does all the manipulating before making any changes in the broswer.
+React.js can find out changes that have been made and only change whats need to be changed.

+REACT ELEMENTS
+React elements are building blocks of react application.
+They are created using JSX, a syntax extention for JavaScrpipt that resembles XML&HTML.
+React Elements are immutable meaning they acan not be modified once they are created.
+They allow users to declare User Interface in a more easy way to understand.

+REACT COMPONENTS
+are more like JvaScript functions that return HTML elements.
+They are reusable modules that ancapsulates a piece of user interface.
+2 TYPES
+ CLASS COMPONENTS- they include the extend React.Component and have a render() method that returns React elements.They have internal state that is managed by React allowing then to handle user interactions and maintain data.
+ FUNCTIONAL COMPONENTS- are javascript functions that accept packages as arguments to return react applications.
+Also refferd to as stateless components bacause they donot have internal state.
+Most commonly used one's on representing user interface components.